lexievu/variant-to-expression-analysis/docs/METRICS.md

 ### 1. AlphaGenome Predicted Fold-Change (`LOG2_FC`, `STATUS`)

 **What it measures:** Whether the somatic mutation is predicted to alter gene expression relative to the reference genome.
+The LOG2_FC is computed by AlphaGenome’s `GeneMaskLFCScorer`, which masks the RNA-seq prediction to only the target gene’s exon bins and computes the per-gene log₂ fold-change between alternate and reference alleles.

 **Why it matters:** A mutation that causes a predicted loss of expression (log₂FC < −1.0) suggests the mutant allele will not be transcribed at meaningful levels — the neoantigen won't be produced.
 Conversely, neutral or gain-of-expression predictions suggest the mutant protein will be made.